-- C. A radio transmitter and receiver is installed in a car. - D. A dial in the car indicates its current status.
+C. A radio transmitter and receiver is installed in a car.

 A child who has once been pleased with a tale likes, as a rule, to have it retold in identically the same words, but this should not lead parents to treat printed fairy stories as sacred texts.
 It is always much better to tell a story than read it out of a book, and, if a parent can produce what, in the actual circumstances of the time and the individual child, is an improvement on the printed text, so much the better.